 Chapter 2: Credibility Is Vital for Maximizing Damages

-Chapter 3: The Language Keys to Communicating Damages
+Chapter 3: How to Frame the Damages Story

 Chapter 5: Client Interview and Investigation